Swissgrid-AG-External/coding_challenges/SWE_platform_security/README.md

 2. Ensures blob container `api-results` exists
 3. Fetches mock API data
 4. Writes a CSV blob to local Azurite storage
+5. The Azure function's `main` function is used as a normal python function.

 ### Optional Commands